psf/pyperf/doc/perf.rst

     $ python3 -m perf timeit --loops=10 pass
     .........................
-    WARNING: the benchmark seems unstable, the standard deviation is high (11%) Try to rerun the benchmark with more runs, samples and/or loops
+    WARNING: the benchmark seems unstable, the standard deviation is high (11%) Try to rerun the benchmark with more runs, values and/or loops

-    ERROR: the benchmark may be very unstable, the shortest sample only took 310 ns Try to rerun the benchmark with more loops or increase --min-time
+    ERROR: the benchmark may be very unstable, the shortest value only took 310 ns Try to rerun the benchmark with more loops or increase --min-time

     Average: 36.9 ns +- 4.2 ns